RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/GetStringWidth.md

 # GetStringWidth

 ## Description
-Loads a Sprite Animation and returns the id of it.
+Retrieves the width of a string in pixels when displayed with [DrawText](TODO).

 ## Parameters
 - `aniFrames`
-The sprite animation to use frames from.
+The SpriteAnimation to use frames from.
 - `listID`
 The index of the animation in the animation list to use frames from.
 - `string`
 The string that characters are retrieved from.
 - `startIndex`
 The starting character index.
 - `length`
 The end character index.
-A value of 0 will result in the end character index being `string.length`.
+A value of `0` will result in the end character index being `string.length`.
 - `spacing`
 The number of pixels between each character.

 ## Return Value
-This function returns the width of the string in pixels.
+Returns the width of the string in pixels as an `int32`.
 This width is the same as it would be if [DrawText](TODO) was called with the same parameters.

 ## Syntax
 === "C"